scop/portecle/README.txt

   java -jar /usr/share/java/portecle.jar

-If you wish to use a Bouncy Castle provider somewhere else on your filesystem, for example /usr/share/java/bcprov-jdk16-146.jar, use:
+If you wish to manage the jar locations yourself, use Java's -cp option for that, and net.sf.portecle.FPortecle as the class to launch.

-  java -cp /usr/share/java/portecle.jar:/usr/share/java/bcprov-jdk16-146.jar \
-       net.sf.portecle.FPortecle

-Note that the above command should be on one line; it has been line wrapped here for readability.

 1.3 Experimental Features
 -------------------------